al-caveman/cavemancms/content_raw/hooton/article.md

       (keepers at their houses and submissive to their husbands).

     * _Stop alcohol_ --- [nopiss:studies show that alcohol lowers the birth
       rate of women, as well as the sperm count in men].
-Plus, every year $4$ in every $10,000$ Geramans die directly due to organs failure as a result of alcohol drinking (plus much more deaths due to indirect causation, such as accidents, murder, etc).
+Plus, the usual deaths due to alcohol (e.g. $4$ in $10,000$ per year die in Germany due to organs failure thanks to alcohol).

-In other words, _become a Muslim_.
+In other words, _becoming a Muslim_ is the cheapest plan I know for ending [hootonplan].

 I know that _"Islam''_ is an ugly name that's almost like an insult, and most of its followers currently look ugly and have a low IQ.
-Hence, associating with _"Islam''_ is like associating with dumb uglies.
+Hence, associating with _"Islam''_ is like associating with a bunch of dumb uglies.

-But don't worry, Islam will not give you more ugly immigrants.
+But let me assure you that Islam will not give you more ugly immigrants.
 In fact Saudi Arabia took much less refugees than Germany, and they rarely allow their daughters to marry non-Saudies.
 This is thanks to the fact that a female's marriage in Islam requires her father's approval,  in addition to the usual approvals (her's and her to-be-husband's approval).

 Yes, Middle Easterns tend to be Muslims, and also tend to have lower IQs than, say, Germans.
 However, is it due to their religion?
 Or is it due to their